 David Beckham Visits Education Above All Foundation Initiative In India, Celebrates The Power Of Learning And Hope

-The visit comes as part of the EAA Foundation's ongoing mission to break barriers to education, empower young learners, and partner with communities and governments to deliver innovative, child-centred learning solutions across India.
+The visit comes as part of the EAA Foundation's ongoing mission to break barriers to education, empower young learners, and partner with communities and governments to deliver innovative, child-centred learning solutions across blade-->

-EAA Foundation continues to work closely with local partners to create safe, engaging, and inclusive learning environments where children can thrive academically, emotionally, and socially.
+EAA Foundation continues to work closely with local partners to create safe, engaging, and inclusive learning environments where children can thrive academically, emotionally, and blade-->

 For more information about EAA Foundation, visit